Discover Swiss Financial Secrets That Maximize Your Money!

 There is another thing that we have not taken into account.
 The second pillar and the third pillar can only be taken out at the retirement age.
 For now, I include them in my net worth.
 But this money will only be used once I reach the official retirement age.

 Also, the first pillar will give you a retirement pension.
 If you want a really accurate calculation, you must integrate many more factors.
-It means that from retirement age, some of your expenses will be covered by the first pillar.
+It means that from retirement age, some of your retirement expenses will be covered by the first pillar.
 It would be the same in the United States with social security.

 In every case, the FI Ratio remains an estimation.
 It can be a good estimation if you take care of all the details, but you never know what will happen.